TolanNightBlade/ElimEvents.JavaScript/README.md

     //Register event, as called Once (will be removed after it is first called) obj.events.on('eventOne', obj.someCallBack, true);

-    //Register multipul events using the same callback, just pass a space seperate string of names obj.events.on('eventOne eventTwo eventThree', obj.someCallBack);
+    //Register multiple events using the same callback, just pass a space separated string of names obj.events.on('eventOne eventTwo eventThree', obj.someCallBack);

     //Trigger an event - with no arguments